The Ultimate Testosterone Guide – Learn Everything About Testosterone

 Let’s take a look at the best natural ways to boost testosterone that have been scientifically proven to get you real and meaningful results.

-Let me get straight to the point here, if you're overweight you're missing out on testosterone that you should have flowing through your body.
-If you want to see a significant increase in your T, simply lose weight.
+Let me get straight to the point here; if you’re overweight, you’re missing out on testosterone that you should have flowing through your body.
+If you want to see a significant increase in your T, lose weight.

 In this study of a group of healthy men, it showed that a decrease in testosterone levels from 600 ng/dL to 300 ng caused a whopping 36% increase in fat mass.

 In 2012, a study was done on nearly 900 middle aged overweight men with an average age of 54.
 Their T levels were measured at the start and then they were put on a diet & exercise program to lose weight.

 They did the program for one year, and then measured the testosterone levels of these men who had lost weight over the course of that year.

 What they found was that on average, the men’s testosterone levels increased by 50%!